pippim/pippim.github.io/index.md

 # Convert Stack Exchange Posts to Website Posts

-Converting thousands of Stack Exchange Q&A in markdown format isn't as easy as simply copying them over to Github Pages.
+Converting thousands of Stack Exchange Q&A in markdown format isn't as easy as simply copying them over to GitHub Pages.
 To generate Pippim's blog posts fromt Stack Excahgne posts, the python program `stack-to-blog.py` was used.
 The full `stack-to-blog.py` program can be accessed on the [Pippim Website repo](https://github.com/pippim/pippim.github.io/blob/main/sede/StackQuery).